A Perfect Day in Middleton

 SHOP-DINE-RELAX

-RETAIL THERAPY: It’s been a long year and we’re all in need of sprucing up our homes, outdoor spaces and wardrobes.
-Middleton has more than 50 locations to shop.
-Find well-known brands at Greenway Station’s outdoor shopping center, including World Market, DSW, HomeGoods, J. Jill, Loft, Marshalls, Maurice’s and more.
+RETAIL THERAPY: With more than 50 shops and boutiques, Middleton is the perfect place to shop the day away.
+Find well-known brands at Greenway Station’s outdoor shopping center, including World Market, DSW, HomeGoods, J. Jill, LOFT, Marshalls and more.

-Stroll through a very walkable downtown to find locally owned boutiques in downtown Middleton, including Chauette’s Fashion & Home; Cloth & Metal Boutique; Fontaine Home; Journeyman Co.; The Regal Find; John/Christine Designs; Tradition Women’s Market and Tradition Children’s Market.
+Stroll through a very walkable downtown to find locally owned boutiques in downtown Middleton, including Chauette Fashion & Home, Cloth & Metal Boutique, Journeyman Co., The Regal Find, John/Christine Designs, Little Pop Color Shop, Diny’s Jewelers, Tradition Women’s Market and Tradition Children’s Market.

 ADULT BEVERAGES: Wisconsin isn’t shy at embracing good food and good drinks.
-Enjoy a beer at World of Beer, and drinks on the outdoor patios of Longtable Beer Cafe, Craftsman Table & Tap, Free House Pub and Mid Town Pub.
+Enjoy a beer at World of Beer, and drinks on the outdoor patios of Longtable Beer Cafe, Craftsman Table & Tap, Free House Pub, and Mid Town Pub.
 And of course, you cannot visit Middleton without enjoying Capital Brewery & Bier Garten in downtown Middleton.
 This German-style brewery is located in a historic building and is walkable from multiple restaurants and shops downtown.
 Want to relax with a glass of wine in a cozy wine bar or on an outdoor café?
 Grape Water Wine Bar is the answer!
+And head to Hidden Cave Cidery for fresh, high-quality, unique hard cider.

 ACTIVITIES: I’m Board!
-Family Games and Fun — has a huge selection of games for the whole family.
+Family Games and Fun — has a vast selection of games for the whole family.

-ART LOVERS: Pick up or just appreciate local and regional art, jewelry and gifts at Gary’s Art & Frame Shop; John/Christine Designs; The Regal Find; Driftless Area Artists; and St. John the Baptist Art Gallery.
+ART LOVERS: Pick up or just appreciate local and regional art, jewelry and gifts at Gary’s Art & Frame Shop, John/Christine Designs, The Regal Find, Cloth & Metal Boutique, Diny’s Jewelers and St. John the Baptist Art Gallery.

-The Middleton Public Art Trail is an easy guide to nine public pieces of art in town, from sculpture to stained glass to painted murals.
+The Middleton Public Art Trail is an easy guide to 14 public art installations, from sculpture to stained glass to painted murals.
 Some of the stops are walkable downtown, while others require transportation to visit.
-Our suggestion is to pick up a fun coffee or specialty drink or milkshake from one of our many cafés — Grace Coffee Co., Barriques, Scooters, Starbucks, Hubbard Avenue Diner — and enjoy the trail!
+We suggest picking up a delicious coffee or specialty drink from one of our many cafés — Grace Coffee, Barriques, Scooter’s, Starbucks, Hubbard Avenue Diner — and enjoying the trail!

-HISTORY LOVERS: Take an easy stroll through history around downtown Middleton with the help of the Middleton Area Historical Society with this Historical Walking Tour.
+HISTORY LOVERS: Take a leisurely stroll through Middleton’s history with the help of the Middleton Area Historical Society’s free, guided Historic Downtown Middleton Stroll & Tell or a self-guided Historical Walking Tour.
 You can also jump in the car and visit the stops on the Middleton Landmark Tour.

 DON’T FORGET